-They do not submit any price to platform and make no contribution to the instant revenue.}. \end{assumption}

-In the IAS, we consider the separable click-through-rate(CTR) model.
+They do not submit any price to platform and make no contribution to the instant revenue.}. \end{assumption} In the IAS, we consider the separable click-through-rate(CTR) model.
 That is, if the item $i$ is allocated to slot $k$, the item $i$'s CTR is $w_i\beta_k$.
 It means that if we put an item into a slot, the probability of being clicked is affected not only by the position but also by itself.
 Similarly, the corresponding merchandise volume is $g_iw_i\beta_k$.

-For convenience, we summarize the above symbols in Table \ref{SYB} shown in Appendix \ref{table3} for easily reading.
-In summary, the sponsored search auctions in IAS can be described as: 1.
-The platform release the information of slots; 2.
+For convenience, we summarize the above symbols in Table \ref{SYB} for easily reading.
+In summary, the whole process of IAS can be described as: 1.
+The platform releases the information of slots; 2.
 The advertisers submit a bid price based on the value; 3.
 The platform ranks all ad items and organic items simultaneously and decides how much the advertisers should charge.